Recordings should depend only on files in recordings directory, or store database there

 Waking this thread up again.... a few days ago TVH froze and had to be rebooted.
 When it came up all the existing recordings were not showing at all.
 They were still there on the disk (and can be played by pointing any video player at them).
 TVH must have been in the middle of writing its index database or whatever it has when it crashed.

 Now this underscores my point about the design, diplomatically speaking...

 Dave, without really understanding what your python script does, how easy would it be to work it up to simply regenerate the recordings databse from all the files present in the recordings directory?

-Updated by Flole Systems 12 months ago
+Updated by Flole Systems over 1 year ago

 You should report the lockup instead so someone can look into that and maybe fix it.
 You probably don't have a coredump of that lockup now so not much you can do now but make yourself familiar with the debugging steps in the Wiki and go through them next time you experience a lockup.